ShantanuB29/CodeAlpha_Static_Code_Analysis_using_Bandit/README.md

 Now you can run Bandit on your Python files.

--r or --recursive: This tells Bandit to find and scan all Python files in the current directory and all its subdirectories.
+By the following command, you can run Bandit bandit -r [filename] -h [output file type] -o[output filename] -r or --recursive: This tells Bandit to find and scan all Python files in the current directory and all its subdirectories.
 -h or --help: This displays a help message with information about how to use Bandit and what the different options do.
 -o or --output: This tells Bandit to write the report to a file instead of printing it to the console2.
 You need to specify the filename or path where you want the report to be saved.